Samadarshi-Maity/Samadarshi-Maity.github.io/_portfolio/portfolio-3.md

 ## Data Exploration: Observing the sector-wise default cases
 <p align = 'justify'>
-What is quite interesting is to understand the number of  default cases in each sector and the typical loan amount for such cases.
+Understanding the number of default cases in each sector and the typical loan amount for such cases is quite interesting.
 For this, we use the pandas groupby library to create sector-wise groups and find the mean and count of each aggregate.
-I use pandas for this wrangling step since I will use it later to plot in seaborn, which is available only in pandas.
+I use pandas for this wrangling step since I will use it later to plot in Seaborn, which is available only in pandas.
 </p>
 ```python
 # extract out the cases where the default has occurred for different types of loans